Amelia Wrighton

 Sophie finds joy in the little moments of solace and connection, from discovering a new artist and going to a small gig (often on a whim) to quiet evenings in her favourite London park, watching the sunset with a hot chocolate in hand.
 After navigating her own journey with mental illness, suicide and complex grief are very close to her heart—and her experiences through this time continue to inspire and guide her in all that she does.

-As Service Administrator for Suicide&Co, Sophie brings a warm, calm energy to client care, ensuring everyone who engages with the service feels heard, supported, and held.
+As Senior Service Administrator for Suicide&Co, Sophie brings a warm, calm energy to client care, ensuring everyone who engages with the service feels heard, supported, and held.
 With a passion for working in the charity sector, she is honoured to be part of a team dedicated to offering compassionate support to those bereaved by suicide.

 Will Isaac